Darkus39/BRACU_Study-Planner/README.md

 <br>

-1. **Download/Clone** the repository to your local machine (Optimized for Fedora, Kali, and Windows environments).
+1. **Download / Clone** the repository to your local machine (Optimized for Fedora, Kali, and Windows environments).

 <br>